 One secret of his success was to cut out all negativity and replace every minute of his day with positive thoughts from successful people.
 He listened to audio books and podcasts for 4 to 8 hours a day.
 He replaced all TV with books.
 He stopped hanging out with other disabled and poor people who had negative mindsets.
 Afterwards, his reality of what’s possible changed.
 What he thought was impossible was actually doable.

 Thanks to the Internet, there is a goldmine of TED talks, speeches, interviews, and other content that you can use to build a world of positivity even when you have to deal with negative family or people.
 The best choice is to get away from these people.
 But if you can’t just yet for some reason, such as if you’re still eleven years old, your next best choice is through manufacturing positivity in what you can control – podcasts, the friends you choose, and so forth.

 Maybe you’ve heard this advice before and it seems obvious.
 But are you actually making your day as success-oriented as you can or just turning it from negative to neutral?
 There is a big difference between cutting out negative people from your life yet still not consuming any positive thoughts and a life where you are consuming lessons from successful people for most of your free time.

-After studying the science of happiness thoroughly, I still couldn’t always stay happy.
+After studying the science of happiness thoroughly, I discovered you can’t always stay positive.
+Everyone gets a little sad sometimes.
 I knew certain pursuits wouldn’t lead to more happiness yet I still caught myself getting sad because I wasn’t as rich and successful as I wanted to be.

 Over time, I developed a mantra that has helped.
 I use this as a reminder about what I need to be happy and to reset expectations.
 The one sentence mantra goes, “All I need to be happy is air, water, food, mental health, and physical health.”